Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Iterative Differential Phase Contrast

-Due to the helical path accelerated electrons take along the optic axis, as well as the positioning of the detector in the STEM column, there is typically a rotational offset between the real- and reciprocal-space coordinate systems.
-Since the gradient of the electrostatic potential is by definition a conservative vector field, we can solve for this rotation by minimizing the curl or maximizing the divergence of the vectorial CoM virtual image~\cite{savitzky2021py4dstem, zachman2022robust}.
-These techniques have a $180^\circ$ ambiguity in the relative rotation which can be solved by requiring the phase-shift to be positive everywhere except over vacuum (approximately true for most samples), or by performing an independent calibration \cite{savitzky2021py4dstem}.
-While solving for the relative rotation angle is only somewhat important for iterative DPC, ptychographic reconstructions are especially sensitive to this value (see~\cref{sec:single-slice_ptycho} or Ref.~\citenum{maiden2012annealing}).
+Due to the helical path accelerated electrons take along the optic axis, as well as the orientation of the detector in the STEM column relative to the beam raster grid, there is typically a rotational offset between the real- and reciprocal-space coordinate systems.
+Since the gradient of the electrostatic potential is expected to be a conservative vector field, we can solve for this rotation by minimizing the curl or maximizing the divergence of the vectorial CoM virtual image as a function of rotational offset~\citep{savitzky2021py4dstem, zachman2022robust}.
+These techniques have a $180^\circ$ ambiguity in the relative rotation which can be solved by requiring the phase-shift to be positive everywhere except over vacuum (approximately true for most samples), or by performing an independent ``shadow-image'' calibration using a defosued ronchigram~\citep{savitzky2021py4dstem}.
+While solving for the relative rotation angle is only somewhat important for iterative DPC, ptychographic reconstructions are especially sensitive to this value (see~\cref{sec:single-slice_ptycho}).

 \Cref{fig:dpc} illustrates our iterative DPC approach with a simulated double-walled carbon nanotube (CNT) structure (\cref{fig:dpc}b).
 We introduce a -17$^\circ$ rotational offset between real-space and reciprocal-space and transpose the two axes of the diffraction intensities.
-This transpose is common to many experimental set-ups depending on the detector readout and STEM scanning direction, and can be solved using DPC with the same curl minimization approach.
+This transpose is common to many experimental set-ups depending on the detector readout and STEM scanning direction, and can be solved for using with the same curl minimization approach.
 The rotationally-aligned and transposed CoM images are shown in~\cref{fig:dpc}c-d.
-The mean absolute curl algorithm indeed recovers the proper alignment (\cref{fig:dpc}e), as seen by the CoM image contrast being aligned with the $\hat{x}$- and $\hat{y}$-axes respectively.
+The curl minimization algorithm recovers the proper alignment (\cref{fig:dpc}e), as seen by the CoM images' contrast being aligned with the $\hat{x}$- and $\hat{y}$-axes respectively.
 The convergence profile of our DPC reconstruction is shown in~\cref{fig:dpc}f, illustrating a large drop off in error after the first few iterations.
-Comparing the virtual dark field image in~\cref{fig:dpc}g and the iterative DPC reconstruction in~\cref{fig:dpc}h from the same dataset, we can observe how much more information rich the iterative DPC reconstruction is for this dataset.
+Comparing the virtual dark-field image in~\cref{fig:dpc}g and the iterative DPC reconstruction in~\cref{fig:dpc}h from the same dataset, we can observe how much more information-rich the iterative DPC reconstruction is for this simulated dataset.